pd2afconverter/pd2afconverter.github.io/pages/development.md

 #### PD2AF Milestone #1 Basic - "Enhanced" version - Automatic

+The first milestone version is designed to provide an accessible and improved open-source code for the convertion from PD to AF.
+Also, at this step we can strat creating a collection of PD-AF pairs of bricks that correspond to each other and compare the results to maps in AF-like format.

 #### PD2AF Milestone #2 Intermediate - "Adviser" version - Semi-automatic

 #### PD2AF Milestone #3 Advanced - "Informed guess" version - Automatic